vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vch_registry.md

 To use vSphere Integrated Containers Engine with vSphere Integrated Containers Registry, you must obtain the registry certificate and pass it to a virtual container host (VCH) when you create that VCH.

-If you did not provide a custom server certificate and private key for the registry to the OVA installer when you deployed the vSphere Integrated Containers appliance, vSphere Integrated Containers Registry auto-generates a Certificate Authority (CA) certificate, a server certificate, and a server private key.
-You can download the auto-generated CA certificates from the vSphere Integrated Containers Management Portal.
+When you deployed the vSphere Integrated Containers appliance, vSphere Integrated Containers Registry auto-generated a Certificate Authority (CA) certificate.
+You can download the registry CA certificate from the vSphere Integrated Containers Management Portal.

 **Prerequisites**

-- You selected the option to deploy vSphere Integrated Containers Registry when you deployed the vSphere Integrated Containers appliance.
 - You downloaded the vSphere Integrated Containers Engine bundle from  http://<i>vic_appliance_address</i>.
 - Obtain the vCenter Server or ESXi host certificate thumbprint.
 For information about how to obtain the certificate thumbprint, see [Obtain the Certificate Thumbprint of vCenter Server or an ESXi Host](obtain_thumbprint.md).

 **Procedure**

-1. Obtain the CA certificate of the registry instance or instances to use with this VCH.

-   - If you deployed the registry with custom certificates, obtain the certificate from your certificate manager.
-   - If you deployed the registry with auto-generated certificates, log in to the vSphere Integrated Containers Management Portal as `admin` user, click the **admin** drop-down menu and click **Download Root Cert**.
+1. Log in to the vSphere Integrated Containers Management Portal with a vSphere administrator, Cloud Admin or DevOps admin user account.

-   - You can also obtain the certificate by using SCP to copy the certificate file from `/data/harbor/cert` in the vSphere Integrated Containers appliance VM.<pre>scp root@<i>vic_appliance_address</i>:/data/harbor/cert/ca.crt ./<i>destination_path</i></pre>
+    vSphere administrator accounts for the Platform Service Controller with which vSphere Integrated Containers is registered are automatically granted Cloud Admin access.
+2. Go to **Administration** > **Configuration**, and click the link to download the **Registry Root Cert**.
-2. Use `vic-machine create` to deploy a VCH, specifying the registry's CA certificate by using the [`--registry-ca`](vch_installer_options.md#registry-ca) option.
+3. Use `vic-machine create` to deploy a VCH, specifying the registry's CA certificate by using the [`--registry-ca`](vch_installer_options.md#registry-ca) option.

     You can configure the VCH to connect to multiple registries by specifying `--registry-ca` multiple times.